 - Allowing users to simulate and optimize scenarios with multiple objective functions

-- Supporting analyses from different angles (e.g., solving for optimal product mix rather than holding product mix constant, and solving for a supply plan) allowing users to communicate effectively as well as understand the impact on their KPIs
+- Supporting analyses from different angles (e.g., solving for optimal product mix rather than holding product mix constant, and solving for a supply plan) allow users to communicate effectively and understand the impact on key performance indicators.

 - Providing rich information, including detailed cost analyses, marginal profitability, financial statements, key bottlenecks/constraints, etc.

 River Logic as a Recognized Leader in S&OP/IBP